Department of Biology

 In addition to teaching and College service, faculty from the Department of Biology regularly compete for grants to fund independent research that is often conducted on campus alongside their students.
 This hands-on science experience is invaluable to those preparing for graduate school and professional health programs.

-Learn about what is going on in the Biology Department by reading the following stories featured in the Spring 2016 College of Charleston Magazine
+Learn more about what is going on in the Biology Department by reading the following stories featured in the Fall 2016 College of Charleston Magazine

 Learn about the new T. rex on display in SSMB by clicking here.

 Ebony Hilton ’04 was honored at the 2015 Alumni Awards Gala, to learn more about her click here.

 Biology faculty Christine Byrum and Renaud Geslain, along with chemistry and biochemistry faculty Jim Deavor, were featured in the “Faculty Factoids” section of the magazine for the IDeA Network of Biomedical Research Excellence Grant they received from the National Institutes of Health.
 To learn more about their research click on their names.

 Dr. Renaud Geslain was recently interviewed by The College Today.
 Read more to learn about one of our molecular biologists.